Dermal Fillers Philadelphia, PA (Hyaluronic Acid Fillers)

 It takes about 24 to 48 hours to recover from your facial treatment.
 After that, you can return to your daily activities.
 Make sure to follow prescribed restrictions to quicken your recovery process.

 How long does it take Dermal Fillers to work & how long does it last?

 Hyaluronic Acid Filler results are immediate.
 The duration of the filler depends on several factors including the chemical properties of the filler as well as the area of the face injected.
 Typically areas with less facial movement (tear trough, nose) have a slower breakdown and last long in the body.
 Areas with more movement (lips, nasolabial folds, cheeks) will last a shorter period.

 Why Should I Choose Dr. Kirk Lozada?

-At our office a personalized treatment plan is essential and we allow sufficient time during consultation to develop a unique understanding of each patient’s desires.
-Dr. Lozada completed his fellowship at the University of Pennsylvania and has trained with the top Facial Plastic Surgeons in Philadelphia, New York, and New Jersey.
+At our office, a personalized treatment plan is essential, and we allow sufficient time during consultation to develop a unique understanding of each patient’s desires.
+Dr. Lozada completed his fellowship at the University of Pennsylvania and has trained with the top American Board Certified Plastic Surgeons in Philadelphia, New York, and New Jersey.

 Dr. Kirk Lozada is currently a member of the American Academy of Facial Plastic & Reconstructive Surgery and has numerous publications and presentations in the field of facial plastic surgery.

 Unlike Botox Cosmetic, Hyaluronic acid fillers are a natural component of the skin and soft tissues.
 While dermal filler treatments are performed without complications in the vast majority of cases, there are specific risks patients should know and understand before proceeding with treatment.
 These include bruising, swelling, lumps, bumps, granulomas (ball-like reactions to the product), tissue loss (necrosis), as well as even blindness.